baleada/docs/src/prose/recognizeable-effects/index.md

 ## Workflow
 :::

-The best way to get a sense of the Baleada Recognizeable Handlers workflow is to see some code examples.
+The best way to get a sense of the Baleada Recognizeable Effects workflow is to see some code examples.

-First, import one of the functions from Baleada Recognizeable Handlers:
+First, import one of the functions from Baleada Recognizeable Effects:

 :::
 ```js